NSDRA/nsdra-maturity-indicators/03-88b52fa7b8/MI-R1.3-88b52fa7b8-AGGLOMERATE_SIZE_DIAMETER.md

 ### Why should we measure it?
-This is one of the nano particle's (NP) agglomeration-related metadata relevant for delivered dose (DD) assessment as a means to facilitate correct interpretation of in vitro bioassays and support data reuse (case study value: 250.0 Â± 0 nm).
+This is one of the nano particle's (NP) agglomeration-related metadata relevant for delivered dose (DD) assessment as a means to facilitate correct interpretation of in vitro bioassays and support data reuse (case study value: 250.0 ± 0 nm).

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: